Tips on staying outside IR35 for contractors and companies post April 2021

 Tip #7: Solicitor sign-off

-HMRC pay less attention to contracts, and more to the nature of the relationship in real life.
-But checking that your contracts are strong and looked over by a solicitor is still important – then you just need to adhere to them.
+HMRC pay less attention to contracts and more to the nature of the relationship in real life.
+But checking that your contracts are strong and looked over by a solicitor is still important.
+Once verified, then you need to adhere to them.

 Tip #8: Third party project managers

-If possible, make sure your contractors are managed by a third party project manager.
+If possible, make sure a third party project manager manages the relationship with contractors.

 Tip #9: Contracted project teams